IBM/aspera-cli/README.md

 For instance when `ascli` is executed automatically on a schedule basis, one generally desire that a new execution is not started if a previous execution is still running because an on-going operation may last longer than the scheduling period:

 * Executing instances may pile-up and kill the system
-* The same file may be transfered by multiple instances at the same time.
+* The same file may be transferred by multiple instances at the same time.
 * `preview` may generate the same files in multiple instances.

 Usually the OS native scheduler already provides some sort of protection against parallel execution: